How Much Does a Chimney Cap Replacement Cost in 2025?

 Highlights

-If your chimney doesn’t currently have a cap, it's important to install one as soon as possible to avoid problems and prevent extra chimney and fireplace costs.
-If your current chimney cap is failing, contact a pro promptly for replacement or repair.
+A chimney cap seals the top of the flue, keeping rodents, nesting birds, and bats outside.
+It also blocks leaves, rain, and snow and stops stray embers or sparks from escaping.
+If your chimney doesn’t have a cap, add one as soon as possible to sidestep future problems and extra chimney and fireplace costs.
+If your current chimney cap is failing, contact a chimney pro promptly for replacement or repair.

 Chimney Cap Replacement Cost Factors